Ovler-Young/XML-Parse-GEO-NCBI/README.md

 For each run_chunk will be generated an srr_srx.output.csv.
 If you want to concatenate the srx_srr outputs you can run the concat-csv.sh script.

+5) GPLs Titles

+This script will extract the GPLs titles from XMLs files.

+The command line:
+python main-parser-gpl-title.py -p PATH_TO_XMLs_DIR -o xml_gpltitle_out.tsv

+To see how to run this script via slurm see run-gpltitle-parse-xml.sh

+6) GSEs Titles

+This script will extract the GSEs titles from XMLs files.

+The command line:
+python main-parser-gse-title.py -p PATH_TO_XMLs_DIR -o xml_gsetitle_out.tsv

+To see how to run this script via slurm see run-gsetitle-parse-xml.sh